Progress Monitoring: Mathematics

 - Evaluate student data to make informed instructional decisions

-- Use graphs to facilitate communication with student, parents, and other educators
+- Use graphs to facilitate communication with students, parents, and other educators

 This IRIS Module aligns with the following licensure and program standards and topic areas.
 Click the arrows below to learn more.

 CAEP standards for the accreditation of educators are designed to improve the quality and effectiveness not only of new instructional practitioners but also the evidence-base used to assess those qualities in the classroom.

 CEC standards encompass a wide range of ethics, standards, and practices created to help guide those who have taken on the crucial role of educating students with disabilities.